Paulsify/You-Gonna-Learn-Today/README.md

 # You Gonna Learn Today

-Simple examples of the basics
+Simple examples of the basics for each language